bnonn/anvil/README.md

 * **Template responsibility:** At the first two layers, CSS is essentially independent of the HTML; the layout and object classes are written with no assumptions (generally) about what the markup structure will look like where they are used.
 At the template level, HTML and CSS are tightly linked; we are explicitly creating a CSS structure to match and style a defined HTML structure that either _will_ not change, or in fact _must_ always be written the same way.
 Hence the term _template._ This is not often necessary, and is generally undesirable, as if the markup changes, the CSS breaks.
 Usually we can simply use composition of layout and objects to achieve what we need on a page, without this danger.
 But there are some instances where this is inefficient or impossible.
 Two examples would be the site header (masthead/banner area) and review cards, which must be laid out a particular way, and must be styled precisely to match that layout.
 Template classes are a natural result of needing repeatable patterns in HTML, and work well with CMSes.
 * **Override responsibility:** This includes utility classes, used to make minor adjustments to a general class.
 Some common adjustments are separated into utilities in Anvil (e.g., `!color:text:warning`), while others are included as variants in lower-level classes (e.g., `@box &space:vert:tight`).
 * **API responsibility:** I.e., hooks into JavaScript to achieve things that can't be done using standard CSS (the "default" API).
 This is fairly rare, as Anvil relies very little on JavaScript, but there are some important enhancements and even core functions that require it.
 E.g., `?open(dialog)` or `?make(sticky)`.
 * **Stateful responsibility:** Also relatively rare, but very important; there are times we need to know the state of an element in order to know what to draw.
-E.g., `is-active` or `is-stuck`.
-State classes avoid the `has` keyword to avoid confusion, since we can always use `is` instead; for instance, `has-children` can equally well be `is-parent`.
+E.g., `is:active` or `is:stuck`.
+State classes avoid the `has` keyword to avoid confusion, since we can always use `is` instead; for instance, `has:children` can equally well be `is:parent`.

 ### 2. Open for extension (but closed to modification)